AtjonTV/MySQLm/README.md

 # Report Bugs or Wishes

-You can Report Bugs or add Wishes on out Bugtracker Site:
+You can Report Bugs or add Wishes on our Bugtracker Site:

 | URL                               | Username          | Password      |
 | --------------------------------- |:-----------------:| :------------:|